The Struggle to Stay

-In April of 2017, West Virginia Public Broadcasting’s podcast, Inside Appalachia, is launching a new series of stories called “The Struggle to Stay”.
-Reporters have spent 6-12 months following the lives of 6 individuals as they decide if they will stay or leave home - and how they survive either way.
+In April of 2017, West Virginia Public Broadcasting’s podcast, Inside Appalachia, launched a series of stories called “The Struggle to Stay”.
+Reporters have spent about a year following the lives of 6 individuals as they decide if they will stay or leave home - and how they survive either way.

 As people watch friends and neighbors move away, some want to join them, but can't afford it.
 Others feel obligated to stay.
 Some are compelled to remain in Appalachia with dreams of turning their region into one that's economically and culturally vibrant, while proving its value to the rest of the country.

 Subscribe to the Inside Appalachia Podcast and never miss an episode.

 Here’s an introduction to the people you’ll meet and follow on their journey of finding a place to belong:

 Colt Brogan, age 20.
 A native of Lincoln County who is learning to farm at his former high school through the Coalfield Development Corporation.
 Colt says he wants to stay in West Virginia but knows it can be tough to make a living here.
 He says his childhood was unstable, and he dreams of owning a farm and raising a family in West Virginia.